 “I finally have an explanation for what’s going on.
 I have successfully restored control and regained power over my life.
 By persuading the beggar to remove the curse, I can change my fate now.
 I feel powerful.”

-If you know black cats crossing your path, opening an umbrella indoors or walking under a ladder brings bad luck, you can always avoid doing these things and prevent bad luck.
-Now you’ve successfully fooled yourself into thinking that you have complete control over your luck.
+If you know black cats crossing your path, opening an umbrella indoors, or walking under a ladder brings bad luck, you can avoid doing these things.
+Therefore, you think you can prevent bad luck.
+Now you’ve successfully fooled yourself into thinking you have complete control over your luck.
 How very reassuring and comforting.

 4) Blaming external factors

-The human mind can sometimes go to great lengths in order to protect the ego.
-We have several ego defence mechanisms that kick in whenever our ego is threatened.
-One of these mechanisms is blaming external factors for the shortcomings that we’re personally responsible for.
+The human mind can sometimes go to great lengths to protect the ego.
+We have several ego defense mechanisms that kick in whenever our ego is threatened.
+One of these mechanisms is blaming external factors for the shortcomings we’re personally responsible for.

-It’s a thousand times easier to blame bad luck if we fail in an endeavour than to admit that the fault lay in our own thinking or our methods.
+It’s a lot easier to blame bad luck if we fail in an endeavor than to admit that the fault lay in our own thinking or our methods.
 A person may cling to his superstition just because it helps him protect his ego.